 Why Should I Choose Your Firm?

 If you or someone in your family has been injured because of medical negligence, we are here to stand up for your rights.
-Contact us today online or by telephone at (312) 346-8700 to speak with an experienced Chicago medical malpractice lawyer.
+Contact us today online or by telephone at (312) 346-8700 to speak with experienced Chicago medical malpractice lawyers.
 We offer free initial consultations and bill on a contingent fee basis — you won’t have to pay us attorney fees unless we win compensation your case.